 Rule Builder.2025

-Payments Recovery Rule Creation for Non-Technical Users
+Rule Builder for Non-Technical Users

-Led the 0 to 1 UX for a B2B payment recovery product, turning complex backend logic into a guided rule creation experience for business teams.
+I led the 0→1 UX for a B2B payment recovery product, turning complex backend logic into a no-code rule builder business teams could use without a developer.
+The result made rule creation faster and more confident for first-time users.

 Disclaimer: